Flag of Myanmar: Current flag since 2010

 The State Flag described in the 2008 Constitution of the Republic of the Union of Myanmar was adopted by enacting the 2010 Union Flag Law and the abolishment of the 1974 State Flag Law on 21 October 2010.
 It was hoisted for the first time at 3:00 p.m. local time on 21 October 2010.
 Orders were also handed out to ensure all old national flags were burned.

 Unlike the previous 1974 State Flag Law, the 2010 Union Flag Law includes the definition of the flag.
 The current flag is a horizontal tricolour flag of yellow, green, and red charged with a five-pointed white star in the centre of the field.
-The background is a yellow, green, and red tricolor, meant to honour the tricolours used during the independence struggle.
+The background is a tricolour of yellow, green, and red, meant to honour the tricolours used during the independence struggle.
 The yellow represents unity, conformity, wisdom, happiness, and unity of all national races amicably.
 The green symbolises fertility, conformity, fairness, and being a peaceful, pleasant, and green nation.
 The red represents bravery and decisiveness.
 The white star stands for purity, honesty, fullness of compassion, and power.

 State Flag of the Republic of the Union of Myanmar, in use since 21 October 2010.